tomkwok/cpp_matrix_classes/README.md

 It is assumed that the lengths/sizes of all initializer lists (one initializer list for a row) are the same for a matrix, i.e. a matrix supplied to the constructor for `CPPMatrix` or `ETMatrix` is rectangular and well-formed, and therefore checking is not performed in that regard.

-Since the scale of this project is small, for simplicity, all files are stored in the root folder of the repository, and `namespace`s are not declared in the code.
+To maintain the simplicity of this small-scale project, all files are stored in the root folder of the repository, and `namespace`s are not declared in the code.

 In `CPPMatrix`, `std::plus` and  `std::transform` are used along with operator overloading to implement the addition operation for two matrices.
 As an alternative, C++20 features may be used.